 Where settings can be changed different effects can be achieved as a result of different shutter speeds and aperture timings being experimented with.
 It is the same because of DSLRs having lenses.

-The ability to attach separate filters to the lenses of DSLRs in the same way as with SLRs will also create effects as well as help with brights lights and achieving stronger colours.
-A polarizing filter springs to mind because it can deal with the sun and create a sky that is a rich blue colour worthy of gracing any professional calendar.
+The ability to attach separate filters to the lenses of DSLRs in the same way as with SLRs also creates effects, helps with bright lights, and achieves stronger colours.
+For instance, using a variable natural density filter could help in controlling the exposure that could, in turn, allow for the capturing of more lively pictures with perfect colour density (learn more about them by visiting shutterreleaseworld).
+Another example could be polarizing filters.
+They can deal with the sun and create a sky that is a rich blue colour worthy of gracing any professional calendar.

 In terms of the results achieved by DSLR cameras, they are considered to give you a much better resolution, clarity, and sharpness in comparison to other kinds of cameras.
 This is because they use a larger sensor to capture the image and have a much greater processing power.